 Plus, I’ve finally got my dry rub down and ready to share!

 I love to pick up a couple boneless pork loins when they go on sale and stash them in the freezer for those weeks I need an easy, hearty meal with minimal effort.
 Plus, there’s so much you can do with leftover pork loin!

 You can really just throw the pork loin in the crockpot with some water and salt and pepper and it will come out just fine, especially considering you only spent about 2 minutes getting it ready.

 But even if you don’t, it’s still only going to take about 5-10 minutes of your time in the morning and you’ll have easy meals for the rest of the week!
-My average pork loin is about 5 lbs, so there’s lots to go around and it freezer perfectly, too!
+My average pork loin is about 5 lbs, so there’s lots to go around and it freezes perfectly, too!

 What is the difference between pork loin and pork tenderloin?